Vyacheslav Molotov: Role in collectivisation

 Molotov also oversaw agricultural collectivisation under Stalin's regime.
-He was the main speaker at the Central Committee plenum in 10–17 November 1929, at which the decision was made to introduce collective farming in place of the thousands of small farms owned by peasants, a process that was bound to meet resistance.
-Molotov insisted that it must begin the following year, and warned officials to "treat the kulak as the most cunning and still undefeated enemy."
-In the four years that followed, millions of 'kulaks' (land-owning peasants) were forcibly moved onto special settlements to be used as slave labour.
+He was the main speaker at the Central Committee plenum in 10–17 November 1929, which decided to collectivise farming in place of the thousands of small farms owned by peasants, a process that was bound to meet resistance.
+Molotov insisted that it begin the following year, and warned officials to "treat the kulak [land-owning peasant] as the most cunning and still undefeated enemy."
+In the four years that followed, millions of kulaks were forcibly moved onto special settlements to be used as slave labour.
 In 1931 alone almost two million were deported.
 In that year, Molotov told the Congress of Soviets "We have never refuted the fact that healthy prisoners capable of normal labour are used for road building and other public works.
 This is good for society; it is also good for the peasants themselves."
 The famine caused by the disruption of agricultural output and the emphasis on exporting grain to pay for industrialisation, and the harsh conditions of forced labour killed an estimated 11 million people.

 Despite the famine, in September 1931, Molotov sent a secret telegram to communist leaders in the North Caucasus telling them the collection of grain for export was going "disgustingly slowly."
-In December, he travelled to Kharkiv, then the capital of Ukraine, and, ignoring warnings from local communist leaders about a grain shortage, told them that their failure to meet their target for grain collection was due to their incompetence.
-He returned to Kharkiv in July 1932, with Lazar Kaganovich, to tell the local communists that there would be no "concessions or vacillations" in the drive to meet targets for exporting grain.
-This was the first of several actions that led a Kyiv Court of Appeal in 2010 to find Molotov, and Kaganovich, guilty of genocide against the Ukrainian people.
+In December, he travelled to Kharkov, then the capital of Ukraine, and, ignoring warnings from local communist leaders about a grain shortage, told them that their failure to meet their target for grain collection was due to their incompetence.
+He returned to Kharkov in July 1932, with Lazar Kaganovich, to tell the local communists that there would be no "concessions or vacillations" in the drive to meet targets for exporting grain.
+This was the first of several actions cited by a Ukrainian court in 2010, denouncing Molotov and Kaganovich guilty of genocide against the Ukrainian people.
 On 25 July, the same two men followed up the meeting with a secret telegram ordering the Ukrainian leadership to intensify grain collection.